thanuj10/Nokia-Debloater/README.md

 # Nokia-Debloater
 A simple noob-friendly script that debloats your phone from the evenwell apps and soon, Google Apps.

 ##### Author's Note - I tried adding apps to debloat from the Chinese ROM, Unfortunately they come back into the system after debloating.
 Hence, There is no way to remove these apps other than rooting.
-Please do not try using the Global ROM's script on Chinese devices, You can potentially brick your phone and your only option to recover will be factory resetting.
+Please do not try using the Global ROM's script on Chinese devices, You could potentially brick your phone and your only option to recover will be factory resetting.

 ##### For the Linux/Mac Version of this script, Head to - https://github.com/Sid127/Nokia-Debloater/releases

 ## What is evenwell and why should I care?
 Evenwell/FiH is chinese company.
 Specifically, They are a subsidary of the massive Foxxconn group that manufactures consumer electronics for sale around the world.
 This Evewell group were a business partner of Nokia/HMD and they were responsible for manufacturing and building the software on these phones.
-We all know the second generation devices from Nokia i.e Nokia 6.1, Nokia 6.1 Plus, Nokia 7 Plus etc are android one devices which are supposed to come with clean software and no bloat.
-On the surface, These devices have no bloat, But when you go digging deeper into settings and the system, You will encounter these evenwell apps.
+On the surface, The first and second generation Nokia devices have no bloat, But when you go digging deeper into settings and the system, You will encounter these evenwell apps.

 ## What do these apps do?